Bungee Jumping in Taupo New Zealand was last updated on October 10th, 2023.

-Next up, a construction worker was stuck on the side of a mountain, so I was stuck waiting for him to be rescued.
-I spent the wait chatting with the other workers, telling them about my upcoming jump.
+On my drive to Rotorua, a construction worker was stuck on the side of a mountain, so I was stuck waiting for him to be rescued.
+I spent the wait chatting with some of the construction workers, telling them about my upcoming jump.
 They got excited for me and let me pass through so I wouldn’t miss it.
 Thanks guys!

 And I wasn’t.